Last Updated on by

 The brewing temperature can be customized between 190 and 210°F, with a 1 degree Fahrenheit accuracy.
 This allows you to adjust your final cup the way you like it, (higher temperature for more bite, lower temperature for a milder tasting coffee).
 Not all coffee beans are the same, for some you need a higher brewing temperature, for others you need a lower temperature.

-The oversized showerhead ensures all the coffee grounds are soaked, and you don’t have to stir during presoaking like you need with Technivorm.
+The oversized showerhead ensures all the coffee grounds are soaked, and you don’t have to stir during presoaking as you need with Technivorm.

 The programmable brew start time is a great feature in theory, but I personally don’t use it.
 Ground coffee goes stale so much faster, and when you let your grounds in the coffee maker overnight, no matter how good is your coffee maker, your cup will be average.